 Starting golf at the age of three, Austin’s early passion led to numerous tournament victories.
 He has proudly represented Malaysia and Selangor at national competitions, including Majlis Sukan Sekolah Malaysia (MSSM) programs.
 Winning gold for his home state was especially meaningful.
 “It feels great to win for the state where I grew up,” he said.

-Austin attended SJK Taman Rashna and later SMJK Kwang Hua, where his skills as a golfer were nurtured.
+Austin attended SJKC Taman Rashna and later SMJK Kwang Hua, where his skills as a golfer were nurtured.
 One of his fondest experiences at SUKMA was the team event, which gave him a rare chance to compete in a group.
 “Golf is usually an individual sport, so being part of a team once in a while feels amazing,” he shared, adding that team chemistry and their “chill manager” played key roles in their success.

 Austin expressed his enthusiasm for golf competitions, stating that he thrives on the experience of representing his state or country during tournaments.